adam-berlak/REL-Studios-Music-Robot/RELMusicTheory/README.md

 [C, F, G, B]
 ```

-My Chord class has several methods useful for dealing with Chord Inversions, including invert(), getInversion(), getFirstInversion() and for the Chord-Degrees there is a getPositionInFirstInversion()
+My Chord class has several methods useful for dealing with Chord Inversions, including invert(), getInversion(), getFirstInversion(), getFiguredBass() and for the Chord-Degrees there is a getPositionInFirstInversion()
 ```
 >>> inverted_chord = CM7.invert(3)
 [G, B, C, E]